 Since 1990, the Governing Board has used student achievement levels for reporting results on NAEP assessments.
 The achievement levels represent an informed judgment of "how good is good enough" in the various subjects that are assessed.
 Generic policy definitions for achievement at the Basic, Proficient, and Advanced levels describe in very general terms what students at each grade level should know and be able to do on the assessment.
-Technology and engineering literacy achievement levels specific to the 2014 NAEP Technology and Engineering Literacy Framework will be developed to elaborate the generic policy definitions of Basic, Proficient, and Advanced achievement for NAEP assessments.
-Preliminary achievement level definitions have been developed for each of the three areas to be reported separately in the assessment and they will be used to guide item development and initial stages of standard setting for the 2014 NAEP Technology and Engineering Literacy Assessment.
-(See appendix G for these preliminary definitions.)
+Technology and engineering literacy achievement levels specific to the NAEP Technology and Engineering Literacy Framework are developed to elaborate the generic policy definitions of Basic, Proficient, and Advanced achievement for NAEP assessments.
+Using student performance results from the first assessment administered in 2014 to eighth graders nationally, the achievement levels for the NAEP Technology and Engineering Literacy Assessment have been set for eighth grade in preparation for reporting the results.
+Preliminary achievement level definitions have been developed for each of the three areas to be reported separately in the assessment.
+They will be used to guide item development.
+They will also be used